nhvinh118/helo/README.md

-# PSET0 from Hoang V Nguyen
+# TESTING from Hoang V Nguyen
-Initial exercise for industry-vest practice team work in data science
+Initial exercise for industry-best practice team work in data science
 Date: 01/31/2019

 ## Running  the test